Chinese President Xi Jinping at the 2018 BRICS summit in Johannesburg, South Africa. Photo: Mike Hutchings/Reuters

 The project known as the “Belt and Road Initiative” has within its sights the creation of a new Silk Road.
 Its design has two components: a set of land routes west through Central Asia to Europe and south through the Himalayas to the Pakistani port of Karachi, and a set of sea routes connecting China with Africa and Europe through new ports in Sri Lanka, the Arabian Peninsula, and East Africa.

 To achieve these objectives, the project has two main institutional vehicles.
 The first is the AIIB (Asian Investment and Infrastructure Bank), a multilateral investment bank similar to the World Bank but with several key distinctions.
-First, the AIIB has far less capital is far less than the World Bank, amounting to only $100 billion USD.
+First, the AIIB has far less capital than the World Bank does, amounting to only $100 billion USD.
 Second, AIIB precludes the membership of Japan and the United States.
 Third, AIIB endeavors to promote the renminbi as a reserve currency globally through denominating its loans in renminbi as opposed to USD (this is an ambition, as the AIIB currently lends in USD).
 Additionally, the BRI (Belt and Road Initiative) promotes development of the Chinese interior, which has lagged behind developmentally despite massive growth on its coast.
 In this way, the stability of the Chinese regime will be furthered by lessening the attraction to Tibetan and Turkmen separatists by those displeased with economic conditions in the west of the country.

 This institution was conceived of and acts as a direct challenge to the Bretton-Woods derived World Bank, which the US has a veto on and whose board is dominated by North American and European countries.
 The AIIB is viewed as a direct challenge to the World Bank’s legitimacy, if not a work-around for states who do not wish to abide by the US-led West’s lending rules.
 While this challenge is unlikely to be dramatic any time soon, as the AIIB grows capital and expertise in managing projects, countries looking to borrow might be able to use the AIIB as a bargaining tool to weaken the borrowing and social improvement terms that World Bank currently stringlently dictates despite its overall concessional lending terms (low interest rates).